 A poorly designed checkout can severely impact e-commerce conversion rates.
-It’s critical to take stock of your checkout process and optimize it for a better user experience.
+Therefore, it's critical to take stock of your checkout process and optimize it for a better user experience.

 Let's look at a few simple fixes that can make your checkout page a conversion factory.